sidmanicodes/119-hw1/README.md

 In order to receive credit for your work, please follow the following guidelines.

+- Make sure that you `git commit` and `git push` your latest code to your personal repository.
+This is how you will "submit" your code.
+Go to `github.com/<your repository link>` online to see if the changes are there; if you see the latest, most up-to-date version, then you are good to go.

 - Make sure that `python3 part1.py`, `python3 part2.py`, and `python3 part3.py` run successfully with no errors, and the same for
 `pytest part1.py`, `pytest part2.py`, and `pytest part3.py`.
 We cannot give credit to code that doesn't run.

+- Each part should produce, when run, a corresponding answers file `answers<n>.csv`, i.e. `answers1.csv`, `answers2.csv`, and `answers3.csv`,
+and corresponding plots in `plots`.
+Please commit these output files along with your project and ensure that they are regenerated when the code is run.

-- Unless explicitly stated, don't rename any functions or methods or change the function signatures ("signature" means the number of arguments and the argument names).
+- Don't rename any functions or methods or change the function signatures unless asked to do so.

-- Make sure that the file `answers.csv` is filled in with your answers to each part.

-- Make sure that you `git commit` and `git push` your latest code to your personal repository.
-This is how you will "submit" your code.
-Go to `github.com/<your repository link>` online to see if the changes are there; if you see the latest, most up-to-date version, then you are good to go.

-- Lastly, as discussed in the syllabus, a small number of points on each homework (at most 10% of the grade) are reserved for style points.
+- As discussed in the syllabus, a small number of points on each homework (at most 10% of the grade) are reserved for style points.
 Here are some thoughts to consider: are your variable names chosen appropriately?
 Have you added comments with `#` or docstrings with `"""` where appropriate?
 Have you removed any obsolete, unused code blocks, functions, or variables?